dusktrades/ftx-cli/README.md

 🔐 **Self-hosted:** no intermediary servers; drop it into your existing infrastructure.\
 ⚡ **Fast:** place complex orders in the heat of the moment.\
 🔌 **Powerful:** scheduled commands, advanced orders, auto-compounding lending, and more.\
-👨‍💻 **Extendable:** combine inputs, outputs, or behaviour with other CLIs or custom scripts.\
+👨‍💻 **Extendable:** combine input, output, or behaviour with other CLIs or custom scripts.\
 🌍 **Global:** [FTX](https://ftx.com/#a=dusktrades), with or without the [US](https://ftx.us/#a=dusktrades).\
 👤 **Multiple accounts:** switch accounts and subaccounts on the fly.